When to Go North: Beating the Heat and the Rains

 Published Jul 3, 2026 · updated Jul 3, 2026

 The north is not one climate, and that is the whole trick.
-The high desert around Chihuahua can drop below freezing in January while Mazatlan stays warm enough for the beach.
-So the honest answer to “when should I go north” is: it depends on whether you want the mountains, the desert, or the coast, because they peak at different times.
+On a single January day the high desert around Chihuahua city can sit below freezing at dawn while Mazatlan is warm enough for the beach three states away.
+So the honest answer to “when should I go north” is another question: mountains, desert, or coast?
+They peak at completely different times, and picking the wrong month for the wrong region is how people end up hiding in a hotel room at 43 C or shivering through a canyon dawn they didn’t pack for.

-Here is the short version.
+Here is the short version before the detail.
 Spring and fall are the safe bets almost everywhere.
-Summer is brutal in the desert and comes with hurricane risk on the coast.
-Winter is quiet, cheap, and can be genuinely cold up high.
+Summer is genuinely brutal in the desert and brings hurricane risk on both coasts.
+Winter is quiet and cheap, mild and festive on the Pacific, and can be seriously cold up high.
+Everything below is about matching your trip to the right window.

 Spring (March to May): the sweet spot